spacetelescope/stpipe/docs/source/model_library.rst

 to be overwritten.
 It was decided that a new container would be developed to address these and other issues.
-This would allow gradual migration for pipeline code where specific steps and pipelines could update to `AbstractModelLibrary` while leaving the existing container unchanged for other steps.
+This would allow gradual migration for pipeline code where specific steps and pipelines could update to `~stpipe.library.AbstractModelLibrary` while leaving the existing container unchanged for other steps.

 A survey of container usage was performed with a few key findings: